Viant-Metabolomics/Galaxy-M/README.md

 * `~/GalaxyM-TestData/LCMS_DATA`
 * `~/GalaxyM-TestData/DIMS_DATA`

-Installation instructions for Ubuntu 13.10 64bit
+Installation instructions for Ubuntu 13.10 64bit / Ubuntu 12.04 64bit
 ================================================

-These instructions are aimed solely at installation on Ubuntu 13.10 64bit edition.
-This system was chosen because it is one of the few that can be uploaded to Amazon AWS.
+These instructions are aimed at installation on [Ubuntu 13.10 64bit](http://old-releases.ubuntu.com/releases/saucy/) or [Ubuntu 12.04 64bit](http://old-releases.ubuntu.com/releases/precise/) editions.

+Ubuntu 13.10 64bit edition was chosen because it is one of the few that can be uploaded to Amazon AWS.
 It is freely available as an ISO and can be run from within VMWare (cost) or Virtualbox (free).

 ###Step 0.
 Update the package manager